This is the preview version of the Wisconsin State Legislature site.

 Summary of the Proposed Rule

-Under the proposed rule, a county department or the department may establish fees for child welfare services under ch.
+Under the rule, a county department or the department may establish fees for child welfare services under ch.
 48, Stats., and community-based youth justice services under ch.
 938, Stats., purchased or provided for a client.
 Billing for fees is based on a liable individual’s ability to pay.
 A maximum monthly payment amount is determined based on the income of the liable individual’s family, the number of individuals in the family, and the maximum monthly payment schedule.
 County departments and the department are required to send a monthly bill to liable individuals if the family’s maximum monthly payment amount is above $0 and may not engage in collection efforts if the family’s maximum monthly payment amount is $0.

 The procedures required under ch.
 DCF 1 are largely the same as those under the ch.
 DHS 1 fee rule.
 County departments of social and human services indicated to the department that this is important to them since clients will often be receiving services from programs administered by both departments.
 The minor differences between the two rules include the following: